JanLikar/aoc2022-25-in-25/Readme.md

 Solving this task, however, was no fun at all.

-Array and string handling is awkward, syntax sugar you would expect to have in a high-level programming language is simply missing, semantics of some basic language constructs are unclear...
+Array and string handling is awkward, syntax sugar you would expect in a high-level programming language is simply missing, semantics of some basic language constructs are unclear...

-Unless I was trying to cobble together a quick-and-dirty website I would actually prefer to use C over PHP.
+Unless I was trying to cobble together a quick-and-dirty web app I would actually prefer to use C over PHP.

 [Task](https://adventofcode.com/2022/day/5)